ros2/design/articles/055_ros_parameter_design.md

 Currently there a few parts of the specification unimplemented.

 - No parameter subscription registration.
-  The events are published but there is not way to register a callback for changes to a parameter.
+  The events are published, but there is not way to register a callback for changes to a parameter.
 - The ability to register callback to validate parameter updates prior to them being updated is not available.
 - There has been no work on logging and playback of logged parameter changes.
 - The ability to list and get expected validation policy has not been implemented.
-  It is expected to operate at a slightly higher level and possibly be more closely related to the component life cycle.
+  It is expected to operate at a slightly higher level than parameters, and it possibly will be related to the component life cycle.

 ## Topics not covered in at the moment

-There are still topics to discuss and flesh out either in this document or others going forward a few to highlight.
+Going forward, there are still topics to discuss and flesh out either in this document or others.
+A few to highlight.

 ## Parameter initialization

-There are several ways to load parameters at startup including command line arguments, roslaunch arguments, and potentialy parameter files.
+There are several ways to load parameters at startup including command line arguments, roslaunch arguments, and potentially parameter files.
 This is something which should be addressed in conjunction with the new launch system.